amil-lab/instadownloader/README.md

 Make sure you have a directory structure where the bot can create a 'downloads' folder

-For the telegram future you have to go to the @BotFather,create a new bot then take this api paste into the token section
+You have to go to the @BotFather,create a new bot then take this api paste into the token section